PhobiaCide/theme-switcher/README.md

 # 🎨 Theme Switcher

-> The Theme Switcher is a tool🛠 that allows users to easily switch between different visual themes on a website🕶.
+> The Theme Switcher is a 🛠 tool that allows users to easily switch between different visual themes on a website🕶.
 It provides a selection of predefined CSS variables, which users can choose from and apply to customize the appearance of the website.

 [![Language Count][language-count-shield]][language-count-url]
 [![Contributors][contributors-shield]][contributors-url]